byu-animation/dccpipe/README.md

-# DCCPipe
+# dccpipe
 Open DCC Pipeline management tools

 ## Description
 DCC's (Digital Content Creation tools) have similar needs in a pipeline.
 They typically contain a Python API, allow for custom tools/plugins, and need to interact by passing data to eachother.
 These similar functions have been abstracted into a suite of tools in a virtual environment which can be deployed in film, game and VFX pipelines.

-DCCPipe was created with the intention of becoming cross-platform, compatible and easy for collaboration.
+We created dccpipe with the intention of being cross-platform, compatible and easy for collaboration.
 We are attempting to adhere to style standards we have observed in other open-source repositories, and would appreciate feedback in that regard.

 ## Install Instructions
 ### Basic install for developers